 Newswire Industry Continues to Evolve at a Dizzying Pace

 In the first half of 2016 Cision acquired PR Newswire for US$841 million.
 NASDAQ then acquired Marketwired for roughly US$200 million in the first half of 2016 only to turn around and sell its entire corporate solutions business (aka Globe Newswire & Marketwired) to West Corporation for US$335 million in January 2018.
+West subsequently rebranded to Intrado in 2019 and then rebranded again to Notified in late 2021.
 Following these transactions the number of credible TSX approved industry participants has been cut nearly in half and now includes only:

 Newswire history began with a new technology and might be brought to an end by technology.
 Beyond its initial impact in the 1990’s, the internet continues to disrupt the newswire industry as it evolves new technologies that threaten to substitute and replace newswire services.
 Commercial newswires, which have been around for about 60 years now, continue to contend with technological disruption and will either evolve, be consumed, or die.